navipartner/docs/content/en/docs/retail/physical_inventory/stocktake_template/index.md

 This setting controls whether the user can change the value of the item unit cost in the stock take worksheet.
 The proposed value (regardless of how it is calculated) will be transferred to the item inventory journal when the item costing method differs from standard.

-   > [!Note]
-   > The **Scope** section defines the items that should be included in the stock-take.
-An annual stock take might not specify any other value other than the **Location Code** on the template and configuration level.
-On the worksheet level, it might be practical to divide the work in item categories or areas or in some other way to have an organized and efficient stock-take.
+{{< alert icon="📝" text="The <b>Scope</b> section defines the items that should be included in the stock-take.
+An annual stock take might not specify any other value other than the <b>Location Code</b> on the template and configuration level.
+On the worksheet level, it might be practical to divide the work in item categories or areas or in some other way to have an organized and efficient stock-take."/>}}

 ## Location Code